Assess and Treat Jaw Joint Problems

 - Hearing loss

 Sometimes, the cause of a TMJ disorder is not known.
 In other cases, TMJ disorders are the result of arthritis, facial trauma, or habitually grinding or clenching the teeth (a condition known as bruxism).
 Patients with no prior exposure to any of these conditions may still have issues with the jaw joint.
-Our oral surgeons can diagnose the issue and create a treatment plan to alleviate pain and restore function of the temporomandibular joint.
+Our oral surgeon can diagnose the issue and create a treatment plan to alleviate pain and restore function of the temporomandibular joint.

 How Are TMJ Disorders Treated?